Experience-based Knowledge Correction for Robust Planning in Minecraft: Details for experimental setup

 \subsection{MC-TextWorld}

 MC-Textworld is a text-based environment based on Minecraft game rules~\citep{zheng2025mcuevaluationframeworkopenended}.
+We employ Minecraft version 1.16.5.
 In this environment, basic rules and goals are the same as those in the MineRL environment~\Cref{sec:environment-details-minerl}.
 Furthermore, resource item spawn probabilities do not need to be adjusted, unlike in MineRL~\Cref{sec:environment-details-minerl-custom-ore}.
-This is because an agent succeeds in mining an item immediately without spatial exploration, if it has a required tool and ``mine'' is a valid operation for that item.
+This is because an agent succeeds in mining an item immediately without spatial exploration, if it has a required tool and ``mine'' is a valid action for that item.

 In the following subsections, we detail the remaining aspects of experiment setups in this environment: the observation and action space, and the episode horizon.